 General information regarding Portable Storage Device is available here.

 Alexandria City defines a mobile self-storage container in many ways, such as “Packing Crate” or “Pods” or “Trailers for Moving.”
 Permit is required, and “Reserved Parking” Permit may be needed.

 There are two interesting factors related to the containers: device is permitted in similar manner as a dumpster in Public Right-Of-Way, and moving company is required to have on file general liability insurance.
 Transportation and Environmental Services Division Permit Guidelines can be found here.

 |Looking for something else?|

 Fairfax County defines a mobile self-storage unit as a “Temporary Portable Storage Container” and Permit is NOT required, however there are many limitations regarding to classification and use of the storage unit.

-Please find more information on the Frequently Asked Code Enforcement Question List available here.
-Fairfax County also have published brochure related to Temporary Portable Storage Containers for Residentially Developed Properties that is available here
+Please find more information on the Frequently Asked Code Enforcement Question list available here.
+Fairfax County also have a published brochure related to Temporary Portable Storage Containers for Residentially Developed Properties that is available here.

 General information regarding Portable Storage Containers in the County Right-of-Way and on County Roads is available here.
 Additional information can be found on Montgomery County 311 Informational page available here and Department of Permitting Services detailed info available here.

 Prince George’s County defines mobile storage container as a “Portable Storage Container.”
-Permit is required when using the public right-of-way for any reason that are city-specific.
-To get more details please contact individual city or town for permit.
+Permit is required when using the public right of way for any reasons that are city-specific.
+To get more details about storage permitting, please contact individual city or town for permit.